mikependon/RepoDB/Docs/pages/orderfield.rst

 Ascending
 ---------

-Parses a property from the data entity object based on the given `Expression` and converts the result to `OrderField` object with `Order.Ascending` value.
+Parses a property from the data entity object based on the given `Expression` and converts the result to an `OrderField` object with `Order.Ascending` value.

 .. highlight:: c#